 cabbage, shredded into 1/4-inch thick pieces (about 1/2 a head of cabbage)

 In a small bowl, using a fork, mix together the miso, soy sauce and brown sugar until well combined.
 Set aside.

 Heat a large nonstick pan over high heat.
 Once hot, add the sesame oil.
 Add all of the cabbage.
 You should hear a sizzle when it hits the pan.
-Cook, without stirring, until the cabbage bigs to char, about 1-2 minutes.
-Stir the mixture just once and then let sit for another 1-2 minutes to let the cabbage char a bit more.
+Cook, without stirring, until the cabbage bigs to char, about 1 to 2 minutes.
+Stir the mixture just once and then let sit for another 1 to 2 minutes to let the cabbage char a bit more.
 Remove the pan from the heat, add the sauce and toss to combine.

 Grant Melton is an Emmy Award-Winning Producer of the Rachael Ray Show, food writer and recipe developer.
 He's a contributor to Food52, Food Network Kitchen and Rachael Ray Every Day Magazine.
 His favorite food is chocolate chip cookies (with salt.)